anurajcreator/flask-restx-boilerplate/README.md

                                                    | $$
                                                    |_$$
 # Flask RestX Api Boilerplate
-Version Flask 2.0
+Flask Version: 2.0

 &nbsp;

-This is a boilerplate for any flask_restx application.
+This is a boilerplate for any flask_restx api based web application backend.
+This has been developed as a passion project by **anurajcreator** and **Cybertronian123**.

 ### What's included?